ucsb-cs156/w24/lab/team01.md

 You'll see additional information in the Swagger-ui that is provided by annotations such as these found in the `EarthquakesController`

-Please note that the syntax of these may be different in the videos; I just upgraded from an older version of the software that used different annotation names.
+Please note that the syntax of these annotations may be different in the videos; I just upgraded from an older version of the software that used different annotation names.
 Please use the ones that are found in the current code base, not the ones in the video.
+Here are the new annotation names:

 * `@Tag(name="Earthquake info from USGS")`
 * `@Operation(summary = "Get earthquakes a certain distance from UCSB's Storke Tower", description = "JSON return format documented here: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php")`